bparanj/crystal/electronics/zettel/voltage.md

    Voltage quantifies the amount of electrical potential energy per unit charge.
 Mathematically, $V = \frac{E}{Q}$, where $V$ represents voltage, $E$ represents electrical potential energy in joules, and $Q$ represents charge in coulombs.

-   Think of voltage as the height from which water falls.
-The greater the height (voltage), the more energy the water (or charge) gains as it falls.

    If 2 joules of energy move through a circuit and 1 coulomb of charge passes, the voltage across the circuit is $V = \frac{2 \, \text{J}}{1 \, \text{C}} = 2 \, \text{V}$.

 3. How does Voltage Drive Current?

    Voltage creates the "push" that moves electrons, resulting in current flow.
 According to Ohm's Law, $V = IR$, where $V$ is voltage, $I$ is current, and $R$ is resistance.

-   Voltage acts like a water pump pushing water through a hose.
-The higher the pressure (voltage), the faster the water flows (current), assuming the hose (resistance) stays the same.

    In a circuit with a resistance of 10 ohms and a voltage of 5V, the current is $I = \frac{V}{R} = \frac{5 \, \text{V}}{10 \, \Omega} = 0.5 \, \text{A}$.